 - Add other vegetables of your choice.
 Some good options are bell pepper, mushrooms, kale, or broccoli.

 - Add in vegan ham instead of the vegan sausage.

-- Top with some vegan shredded cheese.
+- Top with some vegan shredded cheese or Cashew Cheese Sauce.

 I love to top this vegan breakfast casserole with some vegan country gravy.
 Some fresh fruit is a good accompaniment, and these scrumptious cranberry orange muffins are perfect for finishing off the meal!